 Sanrio Puroland (Hello Kitty Land)

 It didn’t take long for Charlie to figure out Hello Kitty was everywhere in Japan.
 With a little googling, we found Sanrio Puroland and the kid was grabbing Hello Kitty stuffies left and right and packing her bags.
-Sanrio Puroland is a mix of shopping, theatre and amusement park.
-Essentially, it is a 4 year old’s paradise.
+Sanrio Puroland is a mix of shopping, theatre, and amusement park.
+Essentially, it is a 4-year-old’s paradise.
 After reviewing several youtube videos and asking to watch more, Charlie concluded that this was her entire bucket list.
 She wanted to fly to Japan, go to Sanrio Puroland and eat hello kitty shaped cakes.

 Where to Stay

 I do have some say in this Bucket List adventure and after a lot of research, the clear winner for dream hotel was the Four Seasons Tokyo.
-Located in the centre of town and directly on a transit line, I was frothing at the mouth seeing pictures the gorgeous suites and the spa.
+Located in the center of town and directly on a transit line, I was frothing at the mouth seeing pictures the gorgeous suites and the spa.
 The can have their dreams.
 I get to have mine.